Fostering Enterprise Conversations Around Data on Collaboration Platforms: Interview Study

-\bpstart{Refine communication, avoid ``blame games''} \philo{'s} My Snapshot Home offers telemetry information regarding how consumers reacted to each dashboard snapshot.
+\bpstart{Refine communication; avoid ``blame games''} In our scenario, \textit{My Snapshot Home} offers telemetry information regarding how consumers reacted to each dashboard snapshot.
 P1 and P2 suggested using this telemetry to understand what worked well and what did not, so that creators can create better snapshots next time.
 For example, telemetry might give a chance for a data professional to reason about \textit{``what tools [and] training you need''} to provide consumers, particularly for those who are not tech-savvy and \textit{``[don't] understand the platform''}~(S6).
-Participants also pointed out that providing telemetry information should not ignite ``blame game''~(S6), which in turn creates bureaucratic overhead.
-On the one hand, snapshot view telemetry could be used to hold decision makers accountable; on the other hand, shaming or blaming those who ignore snapshots can negatively affect collective communication.
+Also, providing telemetry information should not ignite \textit{``blame games''}~(S6), which in turn creates bureaucratic overhead.
+On the one hand, snapshot view counts could be used to hold decision makers accountable; on the other hand, shaming or blaming those who ignore snapshots can negatively affect collective communication.
+Therefore, telemetry tools and status indicators should frame the information in a way that supports achieving communication goals (\eg~viewer engagement analysis in YouTube Studio for video creators) as opposed to blaming people in the organization.

-\bpstart{Include the right people in the conversation} While \philo{} demonstrated cursory permission controls, consumers may have varying levels of access with respect to data sources, dashboards, communication platforms, and individual conversations channels.
-P8 suggested the need to involve an organization's data stewards at an oversight level, thereby relieving individual creators of the need to determine permissions for every snapshot they create.
-Participants also suggested ways to present dashboard snapshots to those lacking adequate viewing permissions.
-For instance, P2 described how a system could offer an explanation as to why specific content is obfuscated to those without permission (\eg~\textit{``they're not on the server''} [so] \textit{``they can't access the underlying data''}).
-Alternatively, P6 suggested that those lacking permissions could request special or temporary permissions from the creator to view the snapshot.